-When the green checkmark appears in the portal, when saving your Azure AD Connect settings, it signifies that the adapter is functional.
+When the green checkmark appears in the portal, when saving your Azure AD Connector settings, it signifies that the adapter is functional.
 However, if the client doesn't pick up the subsettings you expect,

 we may require assistance in determining the circumstance of the issue.
 For the purpose of troubleshooting, at any time you can go to an endpoint, right-click the tray icon and select "About".
 The "Connectivity"